This user has not added any information to their profile yet.

 I also have explored theology, spirituality and meditation through participating in and leading numerous courses, discussion groups and retreats.
 This has broadened my understanding of philosophy, uncovered valuable resources for reflection, and allowed dialogue with persons of diverse beliefs.
 It also has allowed experimentation with practices of reflection grounded in our nature as emotive, embodied, mortal beings – which I originally explored philosophically in The Corporeal Turn.

 My education includes a BA in philosophy from Macalester College and a PhD in political philosophy from Johns Hopkins, and I am APPA-certified in philosophical counseling.

-Canonical: Plato, Aristotle, Epicurus, Machiavelli, Hobbes, Nietzsche, Wittgenstein, Foucault, Rawls.
+Canonical: Plato, Aristotle, Epicurus, Seneca, Machiavelli, Hobbes, Nietzsche, Wittgenstein, Foucault, Rawls.

 Contemporary: Richard Rorty, Stuart Hampshire, Robert Nozick, Bernard Williams, Amartya Sen, Charles Taylor, William Connolly, Martha Nussbaum, Kwame Anthony Appiah, Danielle Allen.

 I also regard as “philosophers” a broader array of theorists and theologians, poets and prophets, scientists and sages who offer extraordinary insight into the human condition.
 Among the most inspiring are Homer, Sophocles, Rumi, Thoreau, Gandhi, Paul Tillich, Reinhold Niebuhr, Martin Luther King, Jr., Thich Nhat Hahn, E.O.
-Wilson, Mary Oliver, and Parker Palmer.
+Wilson and Mary Oliver.

 “…a philosophical problem has the form: ‘I don’t know my way about.’”